-While IWD provides a great opportunity to put women’s equality in the spotlight, we don’t want the conversation to pause there.
-In this blog, we hear from Virgin leader Caroline NG, on her experience growing within the company, as well as her thoughts on the challenges ahead.
+While International Women's Day provides a great opportunity to put women’s equality in the spotlight, we don’t want the conversation to pause there.
+In this blog, we hear from Virgin leader Caroline Ng, on her experience growing within the company, as well as her thoughts on the challenges ahead.

 I work on the investment side - investing in new business and managing some of our portfolio companies, including sitting on the boards of Virgin Active and Virgin Care.

 It is clear that female representation needs to improve and it is crucial to address representation at all levels, not just at the board.
 A long term investment mindset is required if you want any talent to stay and grow.
 And holding onto female talent in particular is important, not just for representation but because role models have such an influence on ensuring a strong pipeline for the future.
 There is still work to do but there are some great examples of improvements at senior levels within the Virgin Group, even in roles that some might consider to be more traditionally male-dominated: our CFO is a woman, as are the CFOs at both Virgin Active and Virgin Care.